IvannaZimina/RickAndMorty-api/README.md

 -	Show the list of liked characters with filter Box using Redux;
 -	Make it possible to add a character's photo using Redux.

+## Environment
+Clone this repository to your machine.
+Use the npm or yarn install to install the dependensies of app.
+Use VS-Code to work with the app.

 ## View
 ![image](https://user-images.githubusercontent.com/46706194/148694140-484734c9-ce3a-4b52-af3b-2eb6c333159b.png)
 ![image](https://user-images.githubusercontent.com/46706194/148694152-606a54e5-c472-4f12-8c16-075421fc2252.png)